 Step one – choose your design

-LTIPs are a very broad category of compensation scheme.
-As such, there are a wide range of designs to pick from.
+LTIPs are a very broad category of a compensation scheme.
+As such, there is a wide range of designs to pick from.
 There are two major considerations when choosing your plan design – incentive and vesting schedule.

 The vesting schedule is also an important consideration.
 Vesting refers to the goals the employee has to meet in order to receive their incentive.
 So, if an award vests after three years, once the employee has completed three years of service then they receive their award.
 Or, if there are performance conditions – for example, the employee has to hit certain sales targets – their award vests after they reach these milestones.
 There are different types of time-based vesting (cliff, ratable, etc.) as well as different types of performance-based vesting.
 The most important thing to consider again is what suits your business best, and what will incentivise your employees most.